A VAE Approach to Sample Multivariate Extremes: Experiments

-At last, we estimate the threshold at which the radius and angle distributions can be considered as independent following the criterion proposed by \cite{wan2019threshold}.
-Although, by construction, there is no radius value from which there is a true independence, the estimator gives a radius above which one can approximately consider that some limit measure is reached.
-We compare in Figure \ref{fig: pvalues} the p-values for assessing independence between the radius distribution and the angle distribution (see Appendix \ref{app: Threshold selection}).
-The p-values are represented as a function of the chosen threshold for each of the three considered data sets: the test data set, the data set sampled through the ExtVAE and the data set sampled through the ParetoGAN.
-The ExtVAE slightly underestimates the radius of the threshold compared to the true data ($1.3$ vs. $1.6$), while the ParetoGAN leads to a large overestimatation ($2.7$ vs. $1.6$).
+At last, we estimate the threshold at which the radius and angle distributions become independent according to the criterion proposed by \cite{wan2019threshold}.
+Although, by construction, there is no radius value from which there is a true independence, the estimator gives a radius above which one can approximately consider that the limit measure is reached.
+We compare in Figure \ref{fig: pvalues} the $p$-values for assessing independence between the radius distribution and the angle distribution (see Appendix \ref{app: Threshold selection}).
+The $p$-values are represented as a function of the chosen threshold for each of the three considered data sets: the test data set, the data set sampled from the ExtVAE and the data set sampled from the ParetoGAN.
+The ExtVAE slightly underestimates the radius threshold compared to the true data ($1.3$ vs. $1.6$), while the ParetoGAN leads to a large overestimatation ($2.7$ vs. $1.6$).
 This illustrates further that the ExtVAE better captures the statistical features of high quantiles than ParetoGAN does.
-We regard the polar decomposition considered in the ExtVAE as the key property of the ExtVAE to better render the asymptotic distributions between the radius and the angle.
+This improvement may be attributed to the polar decomposition used in the ExtVAE, which enables a more accurate modelling of the joint asymptotic behaviour of the radius and the angle.